Want to learn programming skills, but:

 A Letter from Your Instructor, Nicole

-I just wanted to tell you that this course is going to change your life.
-(Of course I'm saying that—it's my course. ;)
+I just wanted to tell you, personally, that this course is going to change your life.
+I mean, of course I'm saying that—it's my course. 😉

-But, you should learn from someone who understands what you're going through, and has faced the challenges you're facing.
+But, you should learn from someone who understands what you're going through, and has faced the questions and challenges you're facing.

 I understand how difficult the decision to change careers can be.
+The tech industry might make it more streamlined than most... but it's certainly no easier.
 After making the decision for myself in 2015, I started keeping a list of all the frustrations I faced while learning to code.
-The frustration and anxiety only increased when I talked to professional developers, and they told me that my approach was disjointed at best.
+I remember that my anxiety only increased when I talked to professional developers about my struggles, and they told me that my approach was disjointed at best.

 Searching and applying for jobs was like feeling around in the pitch dark with my arms out, with hopes of—but also deathly afraid of—touching something.
 Would it be what I wanted it to be, or something scary?